cositools/cosi-data-challenges/README.md

 - **The way in which parameters are configured needs to be refined, and callable scripts need to be added.** By callable scripts we are referring to command-line options that will perform common task, such as producing a light curve.

 ## Citing
-If you make use of any of the data products from the COSI data challenges in a publication, please provide a link to this page.
+If you make use of any of the data products from the COSI Data Challenges in a publication, please provide a link to this page and cite [Zoglauer+23](https://arxiv.org/abs/2102.13158) and [Martinez-Castellanos+23](https://pos.sissa.it/444/858).